 What did your friends and family think about your decision to attend 42?

 They felt like it was about time I really apply myself and do something like this.
-They always thought I had the potential to do something big with computers.
+My friends and family always thought I had the potential to do something big with computers.
 They were pretty happy and supportive.

 What was the piscine like?